CybercentreCanada/assemblyline4_docs/docs/user_manual/verdicts.md

 Interesting, I guess the `default.bat` file that scored 260 was not the highest scoring file in the "Files" section.

-By hovering over the other files in the section, I see that the `vbe_decoded` file is actually the highest scoring file, with a score of 273:
+By hovering over the other files in the section, we see that the `vbe_decoded` file is actually the highest scoring file, with a score of 273:

 ![vbe_decoded score](./images/vbe_decoded_score.png)